 The intern should speak at least one of the two official languages of the HCCH, English and French.
 Knowledge of the other official language is an asset.
 Knowledge of any other languages may also be an advantage.

 Duties of the intern

-Interns are required to:
+Interns are, among other tasks, required to:

-Interns are encouraged to investigate available funding within their university or from other public and private organisations (e.g., scholarships or internship placement programmes offered through their university, grants from research foundations, etc.).
+Successful applicants are encouraged to investigate available funding within their university or from other public and private organisations (e.g., scholarships or internship placement programmes offered through their university, grants from research foundations, etc.).